How to Become a Correctional Nurse

 Education Requirements

 The education required for this specialty is similar to that of other healthcare professionals.
-You must obtain your associate or bachelor’s degree in nursing.
-Once you have your degree, you must pass the NCLEX-RN exam to receive your license before you can work as a correctional nurse.
+You must obtain an Associate Degree in Nursing or a Bachelor of Science in Nursing.
+Once you have your degree, you must pass the NCLEX-RN exam to receive your license before you can apply to work as a correctional nurse.

 How Long Does It Take to Become a Corrections Nurse?